hooktstudios/rails-bp/README.md

 * Move most of this stuff to generators
 * Create a CLI tool that helps setuping the boilerplate instead of copying commands
 * Write generators for more Twitter Bootstrap admin goodness
-    * Integrate with InheritedResource or something of the like for admin DRYness?